MicrosoftDocs/architecture-center/docs/patterns/event-sourcing.md

 There's no standard approach, or existing mechanisms such as SQL queries, for reading the events to obtain information.
 The only data that can be extracted is a stream of events using an event identifier as the criteria.
 The event ID typically maps to individual entities.
 The current state of an entity can be determined only by replaying all of the events that relate to it against the original state of that entity.

 The length of each event stream affects managing and updating the system.
 If the streams are large, consider creating snapshots at specific intervals such as a specified number of events.
 The current state of the entity can be obtained from the snapshot and by replaying any events that occurred after that point in time.
-For more information about creating snapshots of data, see [Snapshot on Martin Fowler’s Enterprise Application Architecture website](https://martinfowler.com/eaaDev/Snapshot.html) and [Primary-Subordinate Snapshot Replication](/previous-versions/msp-n-p/ff650012(v=pandp.10)).
+For more information about creating snapshots of data, see [Primary-Subordinate Snapshot Replication](/previous-versions/msp-n-p/ff650012(v=pandp.10)).

 Even though event sourcing minimizes the chance of conflicting updates to the data, the application must still be able to deal with inconsistencies that result from eventual consistency and the lack of transactions.
 For example, an event that indicates a reduction in stock inventory might arrive in the data store while an order for that item is being placed, resulting in a requirement to reconcile the two operations either by advising the customer or creating a back order.